Need an EPC in Campbell Park?

 Can You Evict A Tenant Without An EPC?

 If the tenancy started or was renewed after 1 October 2015, a landlord cannot evict using a section 21 notice (no fault eviction) if they have not provided the tenant with an Energy Performance Certficate.
-If the EPC is subsequently obtained, a period of 8 weeks would need to pass before applying for a section 21 notice.
+If an EPC is subsequently obtained, a period of 8 weeks would need to pass before applying for a section 21 notice.

 As well as the Energy Performance Certificate the tenant will have had to be also provided with a gas safety certificate in addition to a copy of the government guide “How to rent”.
 The “How to Rent” guide can be found at https://www.gov.uk/government/publications/how-to-rent